 Since the original Erie Highlands PUD Overlay approval in 2013, Planning Area 10 has been planned as a medium-density residential area to accommodate medium-density housing types such as townhomes or multi-family dwelling units.
-The proposed PUD amendment for Planning Area 10 and the development of townhomes in the planning area is consistent with the underlying zoning of MR and with the boundaries of the concurrently-proposed rezoning.
-The proposed PUD amendment does not alter the maximum number of dwelling units permitted in the Planning Area or in Erie Highlands overall.
+The proposed PUD amendment for Planning Area 10 and the development of townhomes in the planning area is consistent with the underlying zoning of MR. The